LVMH, Kering point to second-quarter uptick in luxury sales

-PARIS French luxury groups LVMH (LVMH.PA) and Kering (PRTP.PA) on Thursday reported a pick-up in second-quarter sales, partly due to improved demand in Europe and solid growth in Japan.
+PARIS French luxury groups LVMH and Kering on Thursday reported a pick-up in second-quarter sales, partly due to improved demand in Europe and solid growth in Japan.

 Kering said Europe enjoyed a "rebound" in the second quarter, driven by stronger local and tourist demand and pointed to buoyant business in Japan, where shoppers spent their money at home, partly because of the weak yen.